$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC

 The \spiVAE decoder takes outputs from the encoder, and attempts to recreate $\beta$ from a lower dimensional probabilistic embedding.
-This recreation, $\hat{\beta}$, is then used as a linear mapping with the \emph{same} $\Phi$ to get a reconstruction of the outputs $\hat{x}$.
-It is crucial to note that a single $\beta$ vector is \emph{not} learnt.
-Instead, for each function in $i \in N$ a $\beta_i$ is learnt.
-End-to-end \spiVAE is:
+This re-creation, $\hat{\beta}$, is then used as a linear mapping with the \emph{same} $\Phi$ to get a reconstruction of the outputs $y$.
+It is crucial to note that a single global $\beta$ vector is \emph{not} learnt.
+Instead, for each function $i = 1, \ldots, N$ a $\beta_i$ is learnt.

-It can be seen from Eq. \ref{eq:spVAE} that the central task is not, as in the VAE, to recreate the input (note $\hat{x}$ in both ends of \spiVAE) but to reconstruct the linear parameters $\beta$ that can map a shared $\Phi$ onto the inputs.
-End to end learning is performed in \spiVAE to estimate parameters for $\eta_e$, $\eta_d$, $\Phi$ and $\beta$.
-The evidence lower bound to be maximised is similar to that for the VAE, except the likelihood term now has an additional term for the reconstructing via feature transformation and linear mapping.